 A UNIQUE PARTNERSHIP between the University of Buckingham and the British Institute of Florence offers the only UK university undergraduate art history programme in Florence.
 Students have an unforgettable experience learning about art and living for a term surrounded by monuments and masterpieces in the city where the Renaissance began.
 The University of Buckingham Art History in Florence Term Programme comprises courses designed and approved by the University and delivered by the British Institute.
-Eligible students are those registered for an Art History BA (Art History and Heritage Management, or Art History Major with a Minor Subject in English Literature, History, Journalism, French or Spanish).
+Eligible students are those registered for an Art History BA (Art History and Heritage Management, or Art History Major with a Minor Subject in English Literature, History, Journalism, or Language).

 The courses are also open to visiting students, who can apply either to the University or to the Institute, and register as either Associate Students (students who take one course or more and complete the coursework assessments for University credit), or as Auditing Students (students who take one course or more without assessment for the award of credit).
 Students from other institutions can apply to take either individual courses or the whole programme for credit, subject to approval by the University and their own institution.
 The courses are taught by the Institute’s expert tutors, who are recognised by the University as Visiting Fellows in Art History.
 All the Florence courses are assessed by coursework: there are no examinations.
 All classes are delivered in English.